Legal Action Against U.S. Department of War

-The New Mexico Environment Department and Attorney General’s Office first sued the U.S. Department of War in 2019, after PFAS from firefighting foam contaminated groundwater near Cannon and Holloman Air Force Bases.
-The state’s lawsuit seeks to compel the military to halt non-emergency use of PFAS foam, install water treatment and new drinking water lines for impacted residents, implement stormwater controls to prevent further spread, and compensate property owners harmed by the pollution.
+NMED has been in litigation with the U.S. Department of War since 2019, due to PFAS contamination from firefighting foam near Cannon and Holloman Air Force Bases.
+The state’s lawsuit seeks, among other things, to compel the military to halt non-emergency use of PFAS foam, install water treatment and new drinking water lines for impacted residents, implement stormwater controls to prevent further spread, and compensate property owners harmed by the pollution.

-PFAS-laden foam washed up on the beaches of Holloman Lake — a man-made lake adjacent to Holloman Air Force Base used as a wastewater reservoir by the base for decades.
+PFAS-containing foam washed up on the beaches of Holloman Lake – a man-made lake adjacent to Holloman Air Force Base that was used as a recreation area and wastewater reservoir for decades.

-For more information on recent developments in our case:
+For more information on recent developments in NMED’s case:

 Have questions about PFAS in New Mexico?